MLA Works Cited

 Two containers are required for sources that you access through places like library databases.
 An example of MLA’s “two container” structure is depicted at the left.
 Here, you will notice there is a place for the first container, with the original publication information.
 Below the first container, the second container provides publication information for where you retrieved that information.
 For example, a journal article you access through your library’s databases will have its original publication information (container 1) and access information from the online database (container 2).

-In the interactive PDF below, you can access interpretations of MLA format for Works Cited entries for a wide variety of sources.
+On the following pages, you can access interpretations of MLA format for Works Cited entries for a wide variety of sources.
 These interpretations follow the MLA “container” system.
-In some browsers, you may need to download or save this file to be able to utilize all of its functionality.